4ndriH/ETH_DINFK/README.md

 # ETH_DINFK
-stuff we had in the lecture
+stuff we had in lectures